cfengine/documentation/reference/components.markdown

 Sometimes however, it is appropriate to consider the automatic plug-in of modules that might or might not exist.
-This option permits CFEngine to list possible files that might not exist and continue \`best effort' with those that do exist.
+This option permits CFEngine to list possible files that might not exist and continue 'best effort' with those that do exist.
 The default of all Booleans is false, so the normal behaviour is to signal an error if an input is not found.